Programs & Services

-The Parents and Schools Together to Enhance Learning (PASTEL) program provides parents/caregivers with 65 activities they can use to improve literacy and pre-literacy skills of children from birth to age 12.
+The Parents and Schools Together to Enhance Learning (PASTEL) program provides parents and caregivers with 65 literacy activities they can use to improve literacy and pre-literacy skills of children from birth to age 12.

 PASTEL activities are fun, easy-to-use, and evidence-based.
 The activities are interactive, can be completed in 15 minutes or less and no technology is needed.

 - Improve children’s emerging and early literacy skills by offering parents/caregivers fun, easy-to-use, and research-based literacy activities that can be used at home

 - Increase positive communication between teachers and families in a way that is meaningful, time-efficient, and centered around a child’s developing literacy skills

 - Provide parents with helpful information that should enhance their understanding of literacy development, their communication with educators in schools, and their child’s overall success in school

 The guidebook includes: literacy activities for toddlers, early literacy activities, preschool literacy activities, and kindergarten literacy activities.

 PASTEL can be used by any person who is invested in developing the emerging and early literacy skills of children from birth to age 12 and has the opportunity to interact with them.
 PASTEL users can include: